ChandraRai/ChandraRai/README.md

 ### Welcome to My Github repo!

 > My name is Chandra.
-I am a software developer and ML enthusiast.
+I am a software developer and ML researcher.
-> I also like to visualize data.
 > Besides, I love to take pictures and play guitar.

 #### Languages and Tools